Privileged Access Workstations (PAWs)

 Workstations that are used by individuals with privileged credentials are attractive targets for attackers looking to compromise privileged accounts and escalate permissions to traverse networks undetected.
 The best practice for protecting privileged user workstations provides a dedicated operating system exclusively for privileged access known as privileged access workstations.

 Thus, IT and business users are supplied with a dedicated workstation (privileged access workstation) for privileged use.
 When logging into their PAWs, users access privileged accounts through a Privileged Access Management (PAM) platform that manages all access rights and permissions.

 Microsoft, for example, recommends that users access privileged accounts from a dedicated device or operating system that is only used for privileged activities.

 Software tools that provide privileged access management are essential to managing privileged access through PAWs.
-PAM solutions, for example encompass password vaults, access controls, privileged access monitoring, behavioral analytics and more.
+PAM solutions, for example encompass password vaults, access controls, privileged access monitoring, behavioral analytics, and more.
 PAM solutions control and secure who gains access to privileged accounts, how long they have access, and what they can do with that access.